Kianakiferi/My-Dinning-Philosophers-Problem/README.md

 # My-Dinning-Philosophers-Problem

-My Dinning Philosophers Problem, C#, .NET 5.0
+My Dinning Philosophers Problem, C#, .NET 5.0, GNU 3.0

 ## How to Use